martinpiper/BombJack/README.md

 		The tile code for the sprite, used to look up the sprite’s image bitplanes in the tile ROMs (MAME Emu documentation is wrong, bit 7 has nothing to do with selecting double size mode)

-	Byte 1: HVF.CCCC
+	Byte 1: HVFCCCCC
 		Bit 7: H : If set, the sprite is horizontally flipped Bit 6: V : If set, the sprite is vertically flipped But 5: F : If set, the sprite is full screen height.
 The sprite data will repeat.
-		Bits 3..0: C : 4 bits to provide the colour value for the tile decoder
+		Bits 4..0: C : 5 bits to provide the colour value for the tile decoder

 	Byte 2: The sprite’s X position on screen
 	Byte 3: The sprite’s Y position on screen